 Hyunmoo-2 ballistic missile launched on November 7

-"Through this live-fire exercise, the military demonstrated its strong resolve to respond to any provocation by North Korea, as well as its capability and readiness to conduct precision strikes at the source of the enemy's provocation," the JCS said.
+"Through this live-fire exercise, the military demonstrated its strong resolve to respond to any provocation by North Korea, as well as its capability and readiness to conduct precision strikes targeting the source of the enemy's provocation," the JCS said.

 According to AFP, the Hyunmoo missile is a key component of South Korea's preemptive strike system, allowing the country to launch a preemptive strike if it senses North Korea is about to act.

-Hyunmoo-2 missile launched on November 7
+Hyunmoo-2 rocket launched on November 7

 In October, South Korea unveiled the Hyunmoo-5, the largest of its kind of ballistic missile, capable of destroying underground bunkers.